 - There are various items that are appropriate for and permitted in residence hall rooms.
 Please review the list below to identify approved items.
 Examples of Permitted Items (This list is not exhaustive.):

-- Electric flat irons, Hair dryers.
+- Electric flat irons with an automatic shut-off, Hair dryers.

 - Surge Protectors.